 Note that the cost estimates vary depending on the size and capacity of your system, your home’s age and insulation level, and the quantity and length of the system’s refrigerant and power lines.

 If your installation professionals are replacing an older or outdated air conditioning system, expect the total time and costs to increase further.
 In rarer situations, installing your new mini split system may require the intervention of additional contractors and specialists, such as electricians or carpenters.

 Ultimately, it is up to the contractors you choose to provide you with an accurate cost estimate of their services.
 Don’t hesitate to provide them with as many details as possible when asking them for a quote, as it will help them determine the total installation costs with more precision.

 Looking for a Mitsubishi Ductless Air Conditioner?
 Visit ComfortUp

-Once you are ready to install it, you have two options: The first is to hire one of your local HVAC contractors.
+Once you are ready to install your Mitsubishi Ductless Mini Split System, you have two options: The first is to hire one of your local HVAC contractors.
 Alternatively, look for one of the Diamond Contractors recommended and certified by Mitsubishi Electric.
 The latter option will give you the benefit of having your system installed by professionals with specialized knowledge of Mitsubishi systems.
 Additionally, it makes you eligible for an exclusive 12-year warranty coverage for your system parts and compressor, giving you additional peace of mind.